OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 ## Audit Logging

+OpenLMIS aims to create a detailed audit log for most all actions that occur within the system.
+In practice this means that as a community we want all RESTful Resources (e.g. `/api/facilities/{id}`) to also have a full audit log for every change (e.g. `/api/facilities/{id}/auditLog`) and for that audit log to be accessible to the user in a consistent manner.

+A few special notes:

+* When a resource has line items (e.g. Requisition, Order, PoD, Stock Card, etc), the line item would not have its own REST Resource, in that case if changes are made to a line item, those changes need to be surfaced in the lint item's parent.
+For example, if a change is made to a Requisition Line Item, then the audit log for that change is available in the audit log for the Requisition, as one can't retrieve through the API the single line item.
+* There are a few cases where audit logs may not be required by default.
+These cases typically involve the resource being very transient in nature:  short drafts, created Searches, etc.  When this is in question, explore the requirements for how long the resource needs to exist and if it forms part of the system of record in the supply chain.

-Services use JaVers to log changes made throughout the system.
-The audits logs for individual resources should be exposed via endpoints which look as follows:
+Most Services use JaVers to log changes to Resources.
+The audits logs for individual Resources should be exposed via endpoints which look as follows:

 ```
 /api/someResources/{id}/auditLog